-85. The aforementioned acts of Defendants were willful, malicious and fraudulent.
-Waymo is therefore entitled to exemplary damages under California Civil Code § 3426.3(c).

-- 86. Defendants' conduct constitutes transgressions of a continuing nature for which Waymo has no adequate remedy at law.
+- 85. As a direct and proximate result of Defendants' conduct, Waymo is threatened with injury and has been injured in an amount in excess of the jurisdictional minimum of this Court and that will be proven at trial.
+Waymo has also incurred, and will continue to incur, additional damages, costs and expenses, including attorney's fees, as a result of Defendants' misappropriation.
+As a further proximate result of the misappropriation and use of Waymo's trade secrets, Defendants were unjustly enriched. - 86.
+The aforementioned acts of Defendants were willful, malicious and fraudulent.
+Waymo is therefore entitled to exemplary damages under California Civil Code § 3426.3(c). - Waymo has no adequate remedy at law.
 Unless and until enjoined and restrained by order of this Court, Defendants will continue to retain and use Waymo's trade secret information to enrich themselves and divert business from Waymo.
-Pursuant to California Civil Code § 3426.2, Waymo is entitled to an injunction against the misappropriation and continued threatened misappropriation of trade secrets as alleged herein and further asks the Court to restrain Defendants from using all trade secret information misappropriated from Waymo and to return all trade secret information to Waymo. - 87.
+Pursuant to California Civil Code § 3426.2, Waymo is entitled to an injunction against the misappropriation and continued threatened misappropriation of trade secrets as alleged herein and further asks the Court to restrain Defendants from using all trade secret information misappropriated from Waymo and to return all trade secret information to Waymo. - 88.
 Pursuant to California Civil Code § 3426.4 and related law, Waymo is entitled to an award of attorneys' fees for Defendants' misappropriation of trade secrets.